strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 Where:

-- **CMS Seats** are the number of users that can access the Strapi Admin Panel.
+- **CMS Seats** are the maximum number of users that can access the Strapi Admin Panel.
 - **Database Entries** are the number of entries in your database.
-- **Database Storage** is the amount of storage used by your database.
 - **Assets Storage** is the amount of storage used by your assets.
 - **Assets Bandwidth** is the amount of bandwidth used by your assets.
 - **API Requests** are the number of requests made to your APIs.
 This includes requests made to the GraphQL and REST APIs.